This notice is effective as of 27 January 2016

 Data Quality and Record Retention

-In jurisdictions with data privacy laws, and where Safe Harbor Framework commitments require, PPD ensures that individuals can exercise all relevant informational rights with respect to their personal information processed by the company, including but not limited to the right of access and correction, to prevent direct marketing, block processing and erase data.
-In all other respects, where no overriding interest prevails, PPD will endeavor to allow the following informational rights under this policy as a matter of good practice:
+In jurisdictions with data privacy laws, and where contractual commitments require, PPD ensures that individuals can exercise all relevant informational rights with respect to their personal information processed by the company, including but not limited to the right of access and correction, to prevent direct marketing, block processing and erase data.
+In all other respects, where no overriding interest prevails, PPD will endeavor to allow the following informational rights under this Policy as a matter of good practice:

 - to allow access to copies of personal information within a reasonable timeframe;